nickchase/k0s/docs/examples/ansible-playbook.md

     cd k0s-ansible
     ```

-2. Create virtual machines
+### 2. Create virtual machines

-    **Note**: Though multipass is the VM manager in use here, there is no interdependence.
+    **Note**: We're using multipass as the VM manager in this example, but there's no interdependence; you can create the VMs in any way necessary.

-    Create a number of virtual machines.
+    Create a the virtual machines that will represent the nodes in your Kubernetes cluster.
 For the automation to work, each instance must have passwordless SSH access.
 To achieve this, provision each instance with a cloud-init manifest that imports your current users' public SSH key and into a user `k0s` (refer to the bash script below).

-    This creates 7 virtual machines:
+    This script creates 7 virtual machines:

     ```shell
     ./tools/multipass_create_instances.sh 7